jagadishb1409/Python-Jenkins/README.md

       ````console
       docker run -p 8080:8080 jenkins/jenkins
       ````
-   - once installation is done you can access this throught localhost:8080
+   - once installation is done you can access this through localhost:8080